Friday, September 19, 2008

 For those of you who have dreamed of displaying your own fountain, a solution: Now you can adopt one, at least temporarily.
 ADOPT/LE-FONT is an ecologically-minded public art project (maybe a mini, homegrown version of New York's Waterfalls?) that will place a fountain with a "host" for a week at a time, beginning September 1.In a later post another Brownstoner reader sent in a fountain she had seen.

 Saturday, September 13, 2008

 Friday, September 12, 2008

 Thursday, September 11, 2008

 I stumbled across this chart of jogging distances in Fort Greene Park the other day, and thought it was awfully useful.
-Though, truth be told, my usual run is over to Prospect Park, around the loop and back (via Vanderbilt) which works out to about 6.2 miles, which is just about the perfect distance for me.
+My usual run is from Fort Greene over to Prospect Park, around the loop and back (via Vanderbilt) which works out to about 6.2 miles, which is just about the perfect distance for me.